First presented at The Developing Group 1 Oct 2011

 8 See our article: Modelling Robert Dilts Modelling.

-9 Our first ever article back in 1993 Your Thinking Virtually Creates Your Reality looked at what we called SRP, ‘the systemic reflective’ principle’ we explored how our out-of-awareness patterns of mind manifest themselves in our physical circumstances – how the map becomes the territory – and how this enables to discover our blind-spots by looking at the circumstances ‘create’.
+9 Our first ever article back in 1993 Your Thinking Virtually Creates Your Reality looked at what we called SRP, ‘the systemic reflective’ principle’.
+We explored how our out-of-awareness patterns of mind manifest themselves in our physical circumstances – how the map becomes the territory – and how this enables us to discover our blind-spots by looking at the circumstances we ‘create’.

 10 See our articles: Attending to Salience and The Neurobiology of Space.

 11 See our articles: Feedback Loops and Iteration, Iteration, Iteration.

 12 Having said that, with a modification we can apply the approach to modelling and the acquisition of skills from exemplars – those people who impress us with their ability to do something: (1) Code the structure of the required behaviour; (2) Identify the criteria for how well the behaviour is working, or not, and the signals that get triggered by the presence of those criteria; and (3) Find ways of practising how to get good at generating #2.
 Also see James’ blog about modelling criteria, How DO you know?.

 Burkeman, Oliver, Help!
 How to be come slightly happier and get a bit more done (Canongate, 2011)